-This item is a pre-order and is expected to ship May 2022.
+This item is a pre-order and is expected to ship July or August 2022.

 - 24pt Reverse Board Jackets